heyallnorahere/pancake/README.md

 directly supports its own version of Debian called Raspberry Pi OS, or Raspbian.
-Although Ubuntu is closely related to Debian through its package manager and source tree, the two distributions use different package repositories, and for the robot's runtime environment, I wanted the package manager system to be as clean as possible, without any hacked-together package manger configuration.
+Although Ubuntu is closely related to Debian through its package manager and source tree, the two distributions use different package repositories, and for the robot's runtime environment, I wanted the package manager system to be as clean as possible, without any hacked-together package manager configuration.

 I considered installing Ubuntu on the Raspberry Pi that I mounted onto the robot, however Docker seemed like a much better choice.
 Docker is a background process that runs containerized versions of